lawndoc/mediator/README.md

 2. A client handler/operator
 3. A server that bridges the two connections

 Reverse shells and handlers connect to the mediator server with a connection key.
-The server queues clients according to their respective type and connection key.
+The server listens on port 80 for handler connections and port 443 for reverse shell connections.
+When clients connect to the mediator, the server queues the clients according to their respective type and connection key.
 When both a reverse shell and an operator connect to the server with the same key, the server will bridge the two connections.
 From there, a key exchange is done between the two clients, and all communication between the reverse shell and operator is encrypted end-to-end.
 This ensures the server cannot snoop on the streams it is piping.

 ## Instructions: